JeremyWhale/svelte-ideogram-app/README.md

-This is a simple svelte app to generate images from https://ideogram.ai/ Just put your API key in server.mjs
+This is a simple svelte app to generate images from https://ideogram.ai/ Just put your API key in serverConfig.mjs

 **To start app**
 1. Open terminal